eliastor/course-golang-syseng-101/unit2/README.md

 Keep `main` function untouch.
 Don't add additional Prints to output.
 It is checked in tests.

 Share your implementation `unit2/exercises/e2/main.go` in github PR.

+---

+## Summary of what you learnt

+We've learned concurency primitives and its syntax, teared down some popular design patterns for concurency and got signal propagation in channels.